 Actor/ Singer / Mover / Maker

-Eiko Moon-Yamamoto (she, they) is a San Francisco/ Los Angeles based, Japanese-Korean-American, multi-hyphenate performing and visual artist.
+Eiko Moon-Yamamoto (she, they) is a San Francisco/ Los Angeles based, Japanese-Korean-American, multi-hyphenate artist.
 Born in Tokyo, they have roots in Seoul and Hawaii.
 They’ve lived for a time in the UK, Germany and all over California.
-Be it Shakespeare, Sondheim, Stoppard, or new works, they're passionate about storytelling as way to empower positive change.
+Be it Shakespeare, Sondheim, Stoppard, or new works, they're passionate about empowering positive change one story at a time.

-Regional credits include CYMBELINE at San Francisco Shakespeare Festival, FOLLIES, CLUE and TINY BEAUTIFUL THINGS (u/s) at San Francisco Playhouse, M’Lynn Eatenton in STEEL MAGNOLIAS at SierraRep, SLEEPING BEAUTY at The Presidio Theatre and DISENCHANTED! at San Jose Playhouse.
+The Truer History of the Chan Family, a vaudeville musical film opens in May at Arts Emerson in Boston.
+Opening May 3oth, Eiko will be performing in Sondheim’s Pacific Overtures at the Brava Theatre in San Francisco.
+Regional credits include FOLLIES, CLUE and TINY BEAUTIFUL THINGS at San Francisco Playhouse, M’Lynn Eatenton in STEEL MAGNOLIAS at SierraRep, SLEEPING BEAUTY PANTO at The Presidio Theatre and DISENCHANTED! at San Jose Playhouse and CYMBELINE at San Francisco Shakespeare Festival.

-Selected local credits include work with Magic Theatre, Marin Shakespeare Festival, African American Shakespeare, Silicon Valley Shakespeare, PlayGroundSF, Mountain Play, Hillbarn Theatre, Palo Alto Players, Pear Theatre, Kunoichi Productions, Montalvo Arts, Town Hall Theatre, South Bay Musical Theatre, Spreckels Theatre, Douglas Morrisson Theatre, and PianoFight.
+Selected local credits include work with Magic Theatre, Marin Shakespeare Festival, African American Shakespeare, Silicon Valley Shakespeare, PlayGroundSF, Mountain Play, Hillbarn Theatre, Palo Alto Players, Pear Theatre, Kunoichi Productions, Theatre of Yugen, Montalvo Arts, Town Hall Theatre, South Bay Musical Theatre, Spreckels Theatre, Dragon Productions, Douglas Morrisson Theatre, and PianoFight.

 Eiko is a graduate of UCLA and California College of Arts.
 They are a member of SAG-AFTRA, the Ring of Keys coalition, and AEA eligible.
 Aloha Nui Loa!